 Most stations use slideshow.
 The website http://www.dab-swiss.ch/html/programme.html has an excel list with more details.

 |Simulcast on AM / FM||Exclusive on digital||Total of services|

-Key features of regulation for digital radio regulation in Sweden are;
+Key features of regulation for digital radio in Switzerland are:

 - Band III